Designated for students of Indigenous ancestry

 The Cityline Scholarship for BIPOC Women aims to provide access to post-secondary education and reward youth who demonstrate financial need and want to pursue a career in Media studies.

 Available to: Full time students enrolled in accredited Canadian colleges and universities with a GPA of 3.0 or higher.

-Consolidated Credit Counseling Services of Canada Scholarship Program for 2020
+Consolidated Credit Counseling Services of Canada Scholarship Program

 Copeman Preventative Healthcare Scholarship